cogentcore/core/text/textcore/README.md

 ## TODO

-* Spinner plus buttons sometimes erroneously render black backgrounds, especially when scrolling in table in demo

 * tweak underlining on web? looks strange (not far down enough)

 * scroll animation uses new Animator struct objs that have a func that is called in Paint loop, use delta-dist / dt^2 accelleration factor for remaining scroll drift